Kaef/ulisp-esp/README.md

 ### Changelog:

+* 2019-03-21:
+  * changed grafic library to TFT_eSPI (WROVER\_KIT\_LCD\_KAEF library can be used if wanted)
+  * enable command 'enable-gpio-wakeup', see below, esp32 board support version 1.0.1 or higher needed!

 * 2019-03-20: PS/2 keyboard support (including parenthesis highlighting)

   * It seems keyboard is working smoothly, only US keyboard layout is supported now.